KfwPlayz/716storage/README.md

 # 716 Storage Overdue Sync

-Scrapes the **Collections Report** from `716selfstorage.storageunitsoftware.com/reports/collections` daily, and pushes each past-due renter to a Zapier webhook → GHL (location `WPHXIsSaU2aQpYy8rwzK`) with the `overdue_payment` tag.
+Scrapes the **Collections Report** from `716selfstorage.storageunitsoftware.com/reports/collections` daily, and pushes each past-due renter to a Zapier webhook → GHL with the `overdue_payment` tag.

 The GHL workflow uses a **timestamp staleness check** to auto-remove the tag from anyone who paid (they stop appearing in the scrape → their `last_seen_overdue` stamp goes stale → workflow exits them).